ncl-iot-team/CSC8112_MLEngine/README.md

 The input data type should be `pandas.DataFrame` with Columns name ["Timestamp","Value"]

-Note: All Timestamp data should be reformated as DateTime (i.e. year-month-day hour:mint:second)
+Note: All Timestamp data should be reformated as DateTime (i.e. year-month-day hour:minute:second)

 Example as follows: